daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 QED

+Disclaimer: This is my own version of the proof, I dont guarantee correctness.

+---

 The authors seperate the term into two parts, the meta estimation error and the intra document estimation error.
 The meta estimation error describes the error, of learning information shared shared by all documents.
 The intra document estimation error is the error of learning the parameters of learning individual documents after having learned the shared information $\psi$.
 Lets say we have arbitrarily many training samples $A$ for our optimal bayesian estimator in which $D_m$ does not occur.
 Due to them being arbitrarily many, let's suppose $\psi$ has been well enough discovered, such that $\mathbb I(D_m;\psi | A)$ is about 0.
 Then the error of estimating $D_m$ is about the intra-document error.
 This means, that even of we perfectly train our model, there will be some error bigger than zero related to the estimation of the probability that generates the data?
 Or will it realy be bigger than zero?
 More on this cliffhanger later (<- TODO!)

 ### Results from assumptions of bayesian prior

 In order to make the results about the error of the optimal bayesian estimator more concrete more assumptions about the bayesian prior are required.
 Unfortinately as discussed in section (TODO) our view on amount of information requires the distribution of the bayesian prior to be well enough known (in this case "well enough" usually means "").
 Specifically for the work of {{< cite "jeon2024information" >}} a distribution of the training documents would be well-defined, if the AMs in the sparce mixture where well defined.
-Therefore as discussed in section (todo: add reference), the AMs where modeled as random transformers, where the transformer parameters $\thera^{(n)}$ are random variables that stem from the same distribution and are independent.
+Therefore as discussed in section (todo: add reference), the AMs where modeled as random transformers, where the transformer parameters $\theta^{(n)}$ are random variables that stem from the same distribution and are independent.

 Does the independence maximise the output entropy of the resulting tokensequence under the assumption, that the distribution of the actual training data sequence can be generated by a fixed parameter transfomer?
 If that was true, the upper bounds of {{< cite "jeon2024information" >}}, at which we will look in this section, would be an upper bound  for any distribution of the parameters of the transformers.
 In Section (Does independence suffice for an upper bound of estimation error?), I provide qualitative arguments that this is not the case.